liamckenna/APGP/README.md

 Rudimentary shader for the purpose of viewing the coarse mesh versions of surfaces used for shadowing.

 ## render_pass.vs/.tes/.tcs/.fs.glsl
 Main render loop for surfaces.
-Tess Engine applies tess factor levels determined by patch_tess_pass, and frag shader applies depth buffer for shadowing.
+Tess Control applies tess factor levels determined by patch_tess_pass, and frag shader applies depth buffer for shadowing.

 # Json Files